coffeegoesincodecomesout/must-gather_gather_metrics-PromMCPServer_claudeDemo/README.md

 The exported metrics are used to create TSDB blocks and expose that data via a containized prometheus instance.
 Claude is then used to query the data via a Prometheus MCP server.
-A Perses instance is provide to host dashboards - you can ask claude to create dashboard within the perses instance.
+A Perses instance is provided to host dashboards - you can ask claude to create dashboards within the perses instance.

 `oc adm must-gather` can now collect metrics from a given cluster: